Dnyarri/PyPNM/README.md

 `from pypnm import pnmlpnm`

-then use functions as described in section *"pnmlpnm.py functions"* below.
+then use functions as described below.

 In case you downloaded file **pnmlpnm.py** from Github or somewhere else as plain .py file and not a package, simply put this file into your program folder, then use `import pnmlpnm`.

 ## pnmlpnm.py

-Module file **pnmlpnm.py** contains 100% pure Python implementation of everything one may need to read/write a variety of PGM and PPM files.
+Main module file **pnmlpnm.py** contains 100% pure Python implementation of everything one may need to read/write a variety of PGM and PPM files.
 I/O functions are written as functions/procedures, as simple as possible, and listed below:

-- **pnm2list**  - reading binary or ascii RGB PPM or L PGM file and returning image data as nested list of int.
+- **pnm2list**  - reading binary or ASCII RGB PPM or L PGM file and returning image data as nested list of int.
 - **list2bin**  - getting image data as nested list of int and creating binary PPM (P6) or PGM (P5) data structure in memory.
 Suitable for generating data to display with Tkinter.
 - **list2pnmbin**  - getting image data as nested list of int and writing binary PPM (P6) or PGM (P5) file.
 - **list2pnmascii** - alternative function to write ASCII PPM (P3) or PGM (P2) files.